NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Fire a core eject in front of you, shoot it with the revolver then dash through it, you will get hit by the lasting hitbox and launched.
+      By firing a core eject in front of you, shooting it with the revolver, then dashing through it, you will get hit by the lasting hitbox and launched.
     </td>
     <td width="100px">
       1. Shoot core eject <br />